 More practical outfits for promenades and travels.
 The coat with the cool buttoned sleeves in the lower left corner is by Chanel.
 I also love the double breasted jacket to the right that has a scarf pulled through the openings.
 And what a difference looking at photographs instead of the fashion drawings on which all women appear to have crazy long legs!

-I should admit that I never was that interested in fashion from the 1930’s, but this was a matter of unknown is unloved rather than a conscious choice.
+I should admit that I never was that interested in fashion from the 1930s, but this was a matter of unknown is unloved rather than a conscious choice.
 Browsing these old magazines has definitely given me an appreciation of the fashion of this time period.
 The attention to detail and creativity in particular when it comes to the shapes of sleeves and collars are amazing.
-Unfortunately, I do not own any sewing patterns from the 30s, but looking at the nautical sportwear inspired me to sew a pair of wide-legged sailor pants from an old Burda magazine.
+Unfortunately, I do not own any sewing patterns from the 30s, but looking at the nautical sportwear inspired me to sew a pair of wide-legged sailor pants from an older Burda magazine.
 I am almost finished sewing on the buttons, so hopefully I will be able to post about these soon.